stellar/stellar-core/CONTRIBUTING.md

 Try to separate logically distinct changes into separate commits and thematically distinct commits into separate pull requests.

+# Code style conventions

+- Names of structs and classes are camel case with the first letter capital, eg. `class MyClassName`
+- Names of functions and local variables are camel case with the first letter lowercase, eg. `void myFunctionName()` or `int myLocalInt`
+- Names of member variables are camel case with the first letter "m", eg. `int mMyMemberInt`
+- Names of compile-time constants are macro case, eg. `int const MY_CONST_INT`
+- Braces appear on their own line
+- Braces are not omitted for a control statement with only a single statement in its scope
+- const appears to the right of the type, eg. `int const` or `int const&`

 # Performance impacting changes

 When submitting changes that may impact performance, you need to also provide some evidence of the improvement (which also implies no regression).
 See the [performance evaluation](../performance-eval/performance-eval.md) document for more details.